shopware5/devdocs/source/developers-guide/risk-rules/index.md

 <div class="toc-list"></div>

-## Extend Risk Managment Backend Module
+## Extend Risk Management Backend Module

 To add a new risk rule to the ExtJS store used by the backend module we use the smarty block `backend/risk_management/store/risk/data`